openlibhums/memory-alpha/content/pages/support/submission/submission-settings.md

 ## Submission control

-The settings found here are:
+The settings found here relate to disabling or limiting submission:

 - **Disable journal submission** and **Disabled submission message** Checking this box closes submission for the journal.
 Unchecking it reopens submissions.
 The textbox allows you to display a message to users when submissions are disabled.

 You can also limit access to submission by requiring users to create an account before being allowed to submit an article.
 When a user without an account attempts to submit, they will be directed to a page where they can create a new account.

-- **Limit access to submission** and **submission access request text**
+- **Limit access to submission**, **submission access request text**, and **Submission access request contact**
    Checking this box limits access to submission to registered users.
 The textbox allows you to display a message to users requesting submission access.

-- **Submission access request contact**
-   This sets the address to whom submission access requests will be sent.
+This contact sets the address to whom submission access requests will be sent.

+Staff members will also be able to see and process access requests in the platform.
+See [**Managing submission access**](managing-submission-access.md).

 ## Editors notified on submission